SkySpiral7/BinaryDeltaCrud/docs/notes.md

       * should only run startsWith test-
       * update to latest red
    * assert: https://codeberg.org/hiiamboris/red-common/src/branch/master/assert.md
+      * is cool but part of a large repo.
+I think I can include only this file though
+      * I'd rather not add dependencies to RedUnit but it is really nice (much better than probe)
+      * assert is better than #assert for RedUnit but I'm not sure about assert vs expect
 * TODO: can you catch specific errors?
    * there's an error type https://github.com/red/docs/blob/master/en/datatypes/error.adoc